 - Lentils are able to “fix” nitrogen.
 This allows plant nutrients to be recycled and protects the soil from erosion.
-It also decreases our dependence on conventional synthetic nitrogen based fertilizers which can pollute waterways and reduce the soils ability to retain nutrients,
+It also decreases our dependence on conventional synthetic nitrogen-based fertilizers which can pollute waterways and reduce the soils ability to retain nutrients,

-- Lentils are very cost effective.
+- Lentils are very cost-effective.
 Many populations in developing countries rely on lentils and other legumes as a cheap source of protein; think dhal in India, tempeh in Indonesia, hummus in the Middle East, tofu in Japan or refried beans in Latin America.
 One serving of lentils can cost you less than $1, whereas the same portion of meat can cost upwards of $4.
 See the below table for a good breakdown on the cost of protein from legumes compared with meat,

 - Beef is one of the highest emitters of greenhouse gasses and produces 13 times more carbon dioxide equivalents than legumes.
 By replacing one meat dish with one lentil dish per week we could drastically reduce our carbon footprint,

-- Lentils are very versatile and taste delicious.
+- Lentils are very versatile and are a great substitution for meat and other protein.
 They are great in soups in the winter, and salads in the summer.